 Travel: Participating teachers are responsible for their own transportation to the workshop location.
-A low-cost housing option is available through Western Carolina University.
-Campus housing will be provided at a cost of $700 per person – half ($350) of which will be covered by project funds and half ($350) that is the responsibility of the participant.
+A low-cost housing option is available through Western Carolina University at the Village Residence Hall.
+Participants will have a private bedroom and bathroom.
+Campus housing will be provided at a cost of $700 per person – half ($350) will be covered by project funds and half ($350) is the responsibility of the participant.
 This expense will cover three weeks of housing in the WCU dorms plus 15 lunches provided on workshop days.
 Participants do not need to pay out of pocket, we will deduct the $350 from the summer portion of your stipend.
 In order to be eligible for housing it is assumed you are beyond a reasonable daily commuting distance to the WCU campus.

 Education Research Component: Participating teachers will be asked to take part in educational research activities.
 Agreeing to participate in the research is a prerequisite for selection.
 A copy of the consent form participants will be asked to signed with a list of associated research activities can be found here: Consent Form for Participants